Exploring Historic St. John's Newfoundland

 Jelly Bean Houses St. John's Newfoundland.

-About half way up the hill we found the Newfoundland Chocolate Company Cafe, so of course we had to stop in and check it out.
-I had a Strachiatella gelato while we sat outside and enjoyed the view.
+About halfway up the hill, we found the Newfoundland Chocolate Company Cafe, so of course we had to stop in and check it out.
+I had a Stracciatella gelato while we sat outside and enjoyed the view.
 Sadly, walking holidays don't lend themselves to shopping too much, and the post office will be closed for the next two days, so after the gelato we headed off empty-handed.
-Thankfully this company provides delivery and so we may be revisiting it once we get back home.
+Thankfully this company provides delivery so we may be revisiting it once we get back home.

 We walked around a very picturesque pond, admiring the red cliffs towering high overhead, the colourful lichens, and the wildflowers along the path.
 It seems that the spring flowers are about 5 weeks behind where they are in Ontario, with the peonies and lupins just about to flower, and the phlox in full swing.